 What happens after conveyancing searches come back?

-We would usually expect a handful of enquiries from each search pack, and depending on the seriousness of the enquiries raised may mean you wish to withdraw your offer on the property.
-(In this instance, you would be covered by our No Move No Fee guarantee).
+We would usually expect a handful of enquiries from each search pack and depending on the seriousness of the enquiries raised may mean you wish to withdraw your offer on the property.